 Download the Food Law and Policy Clinic brochure here.

-- Analyzing and recommending ways to increase access to healthy produce for low-income individuals, recipients of food benefit programs, and those living in “food deserts” or areas with limited food access
+- Increasing access to healthy produce for low-income individuals, recipients of food benefit programs, and those living in “food deserts”;

-- Assessing food safety rules to inform law and policy changes that would increase economic opportunities for small local producers, including working with state governments to allow for the in-home production of certain low-risk food products
+- Assessing food safety laws and policies at all levels of government and recommending reform that would increase economic opportunities for small-scale local producers, including working with state governments to allow for the in-home production of certain low-risk food products;

-- Establishing and supporting rural farmers markets, including breaking down barriers to the use of SNAP (food stamps) and WIC Farmers Market Nutrition Program food benefits at markets
+- Supporting farmers markets in rural or low-income areas, including breaking down barriers to the use of SNAP (food stamps) and WIC Farmers Market Nutrition Program food benefits at markets;